dafny-lang/dafny/docs/DafnyRef/Statements.md

 ### 8.6.4.
 Havoc assignment {#sec-havoc-statement}
 The form with a right-hand-side that is `*` is a _havoc_ assignment.
 It assigns an arbitrary but type-correct value to the corresponding left-hand-side.
-It can be mised with other assignments of cmoputed values.
+It can be mixed with other assignments of computed values.
 ```dafny
 a := *'
 a, b, c := 4, *, 5;